subquery/documentation/docs/subquery_network/delegators/rewards.md

 ## Delegation Lifecycle

-Delegators delegate (deposit) SQT into an Node Operator’s contract.
+Delegators delegate (deposit) SQT into a Node Operator’s contract.

 Delegators can then decide how much to redelegate to each Node Operator of their choice.